Building self-confidence is just one component in the lifelong journey of self improvement. Be sure to check out my foundational posts as well:

 Approval seeking validation is something you can stop immediately though.
 You don’t have to feel self-confident to start speaking more confidently.

-Fake it till you make it is generally not the best idea, but this is one exception.
+Fake it till you make it is not always good advice, but this is one exception.
 This is because acting and speaking as if you believe in yourself will never have negative results in the long run.

 It always takes time to build self-confidence and the learning curve is longer for some than others.